Last Updated on February 24, 2021 by Julia Wilson

 - Urinary acidifiers: These tablets can be used in conjunction with a diet to lower the pH of urine.

-- Increase water consumption: Switch the cat to a moist diet which has a higher water content.
+- Increase water consumption: Switch the cat to a moist diet that has a higher water content.
 Encourage water consumption with multiple water stations and/or water fountains.

 - Surgical removal of the stones that cannot be dissolved by diet.
 Advantages are that it is 100% successful and will confirm the type of stone involved.
 The veterinarian makes an incision in the bladder and removes the stones with forceps.